NASCAR Chase: Cup Series tracks

-Xfinity and Truck Series
+O'Reilly Auto Parts and Craftsman Truck Series

 On January 19, 2016, NASCAR announced the introduction of a playoff format for the Xfinity Series and the Camping World Truck Series.
-Both series use the same elimination formula as the NASCAR Cup Series playoffs, however, with some modifications (most notably, smaller fields, and only two rounds of elimination instead of three, due to both having seven races in their playoff formats compared to the ten in the NASCAR Cup Series playoffs).
-In the Truck playoffs, there are only eight drivers eligible for the title.
-At both elimination races, the bottom two drivers in the playoffs standings are eliminated from contention; However, on January 21, 2020, NASCAR announced that the playoff field for the truck series would expand from eight drivers to ten drivers with the bottom two being eliminated after the round of 10 and the bottom four eliminated after the round of 8.
-The Xfinity playoffs has twelve drivers, and the bottom four in points are eliminated at the end of each round.
-The rules for fifth place continue to be the same.
+Both series used the same elimination formula as the NASCAR Cup Series playoffs, however, with some modifications (most notably, smaller fields, and only two rounds of elimination instead of three, due to both having seven races in their playoff formats compared to the ten in the NASCAR Cup Series playoffs).
+In the Truck playoffs, there were only eight drivers eligible for the title.
+At both elimination races, the bottom two drivers in the playoffs standings were eliminated from contention; However, on January 21, 2020, NASCAR announced that the playoff field for the truck series would expand from eight drivers to ten drivers with the bottom two being eliminated after the Round of 10 and the bottom four eliminated after the Round of 8.
+The Xfinity playoffs had twelve drivers, and the bottom four in points were eliminated at the end of each round.
+The rules for fifth place continued to be the same.

 The visual identification introduced in 2021 in the Cup Series also apply in the lower two series, with red (in 2021)/purple (from 2022 onwards) banners, spoilers, and splitters for Xfinity Series playoff contenders, and blue (until 2022)/red (from 2023 onwards, as well with driver's last name on the windshield) for Truck Series counterparts.

+As the playoff format for the Cup Series was reformatted back into The Chase in 2026, it was announced that the now-O'Reilly Auto Parts Series and Craftsman Truck Series would also receive Chases of their own, albeit with modifications like with the old Playoff system (nine races and twelve drivers for the O'Reilly Auto Parts Series, seven races and ten drivers for the Craftsman Truck Series).
+The points allocation would remain the same as with the Cup Series but would stop with the last driver in each Chase.
+As such, all O'Reilly Chase drivers would reset with a minimum of 2,020 points, with the Truck Series minimum being 2,030 points.

-As an anti-Buschwhacking measure, Cup Series drivers are prohibited from racing in lower series' playoff races.
+As an anti-Buschwhacking measure, Cup Series drivers are prohibited from racing in lower series' Chase races.